panosangel/alt-wiki/README.md

 # alt-wiki

-Guides and personal documention for popular system services and applications
+Guides and personal documentation for popular system services and applications

 ## System Commands